 Keeping track of your expenditures can be a tedious undertaking, but also a very necessary part of maintaining a healthy budget.
 You should always know exactly how much money you have coming in each month, and how much is being paid out.
 If you are already in the habit of tracking your monthly expenses, but do not have a budget in place, now is the time to create one.
-By limiting your spending and putting together an emergency fund, you won’t need to rely on credit cards or a cash advance for an unexpected expense pops up.
+By limiting your spending and putting together an emergency fund, you won’t need to rely on credit cards or a payday loan for an unexpected expense pops up.

 You know the saying, “knowledge is power?”
 That has never been more true than now, because in this day and age, your level of success in life is often tied to your ability to stay current and adapt in an ever-changing world.
 So, why not commit to reading more this spring?
 Find yourself a book that can help you gain a better understanding of the world of finance.
 This could be the first step in learning how to invest and save more money than you thought possible.